groupon/robo-remote/README.markdown

 * helloworld - This is the application under test which provides a simple list view and an activity to launch based on pressing an itme in the list view
 * helloworldtestrunner - This is the test runner which starts up the RoboRemote HTTP listener and the application under test.
+* Tests -
-* Tests - This contains the desktop JUnit based example tests for the HelloWorld project.
+  * SampleTests - This contains the desktop JUnit based RoboRemote Robotium example tests for the HelloWorld project.
 Under Tests/src/test is a SampleTests.java which contains a few tests demonstrating various RoboRemote functions.
+  * AutomatorTests - This contains the desktop JUnit based RoboRemote UiAutomator example tests for the HelloWorld project.
+This also servers as an example of how to call various functions in the UiAutomatorClient TestBase to setup the test and run the application you would like to test.

 ### Compiling the examples